bad-mushroom/Crumbler/README.md

 	}

-The output of the above example would be:
+The above example would output the following in your view:

 	<ul class="crumbler">